Flooflez/NoTNTGriefing/README.md

 ## Installation Instructions (Single Player Worlds)
 1. Go to the [FabricMC website](https://fabricmc.net/use/installer/) and download the latest installer
 2. Run the JAR, a window will pop up.
-Choose the correct version of Minecraft and loader (this mod currently requires Minecraft v1.18.2 and loader v0.13.3), and click on "Install".
+Choose the correct version of Minecraft and loader, and click on "Install".
 3. A new game version and profile will be created in the launcher's menu, which you can now use to launch Fabric.
 4. Go to [Modrinth](https://modrinth.com/mod/fabric-api) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and download Fabric API.
 5. Place the Fabric API Jar and the No TNT Griefing Jar into your "mods" folder